The Ultimate Guide to Using Direct Mail Marketing to Grow Your Real Estate Business

 - Land your deal.

-Direct mail can, and should be, a major lead generator for your business and hopefully the past 4000 words has given you the tools needed to find success with direct mail.
+Direct mail can and should be a major lead generator for your business, and hopefully the past 4,000 words have given you the tools needed to find success with direct mail.

 If you have any questions, I invite you to leave them below in the comments.
 However, I also recommend heading over to the BiggerPockets Forums, where real life direct marketers with hundreds of years of combined experience hang out and offer answers to your questions!